Mother's Day (1980 film): Home media

+Vinegar Syndrome released a 4K UHD/Blu-ray of the movie in October 2023.
+This release featured a brand new restoration from the original camera negative.
+Bonus features included hours of new interviews with the cast and crew and a tour of the filming locations.
+The bonus features from the previous Anchor Bay Entertainment version were also included.
+A Blu-ray signing was held at Forbidden Planet (retail chain) in New York City on November 12, 2023 with several of the film's cast/crew in attendance.

+Reception

 Mother's Day received significant criticism for its depiction of violence, particularly violence against women.
 Kevin Thomas of the Los Angeles Times wrote: "Any traces of talent and dark humor that might show through Mother's Day are drowned by the cynicism and horrendousness of the entire enterprise".
 Roger Ebert famously despised the film, giving it zero stars in a review and saying how disgusted he was at its violence, gore, rape and torture during "Sneak Previews", writing "the question of why anyone of any age would possibly want to see this movie remains without an answer".
 Ted Serrill of The Central New Jersey Home News criticized the "cartoonish acting and awkward camera set-ups", as well as its failure "to generate terror, much less suspense".
 Catherine Chapin of The Charlotte Observer panned the film for its violent content, writing that it "makes censorship seem like a good idea", and that it "has no socially redeeming warning message".

 In the Detroit Free Press, Jack Mathews encapsulated: "How much space should a newspaper devote to a review of a film such as Mother's Day, a repulsively graphic and vile story about a pair of retarded backwoods brothers who drag young women home to rape and bat around for the pleasure of their demented, sadistic mother?
 As little as possible".
 Tom Sullivan of The Herald-News panned the film, deeming it "just plain sick.
 And not especially entertaining, even at its better moments", while Ernest LeoGrande of the New York Daily News expressed a similar sentiment, giving the film a zero-star rating and writing: "The day homicidal rape becomes funny, Mother's Day may be considered a comedy.
 For the meantime, director Charles Kaufman has perverted his obvious sense of the ridiculous to pander to the audience for pornographic violence".

 On the internet review aggregator Rotten Tomatoes, the film holds a 46% approval rating, based on 13 reviews, with an average rating of 4.8/10.
 On Metacritic, the film has a weighted average score of 1 out of 100, based on 4 critics, indicating "overwhelming dislike".